Mesagisto/mesagisto/docs/en-US/minecraft-message-source/bukkit.md

    change channel to **your qq number**

    For example `channel: '123456789'`.
 The qq number here is your personal (meaning user) qq number

+   > In fact, whatever the value of the channel is, just make sure the value is the same for different forwarding clients

    Just leave the other fields as default